chubes4/post-to-instagram/readme.txt

 * Connect your WordPress site to Instagram using secure OAuth 2.0
 * Select images from your post content or featured image (block editor aware)
 * Drag-and-drop reordering of images for Instagram carousels (up to 10 images, API limit)
-* Crop images to Instagram-compliant aspect ratios before posting
+* Crop images to Instagram-compliant aspect ratios before posting (Square 1:1, Portrait 4:5, Classic 3:4, Landscape 1.91:1)
 * WordPress-native UI and modals for a seamless experience
 * Modular, React-based codebase ready for open source
+* Post scheduling with a robust WP-Cron-based system
 * (Planned) Captioning, scheduling, and image tracking

 == Installation ==